-Complete the appropriate application form attached to this brochure and send it to CEAD (NCAD, 100 Thomas Street, Dublin 8), together with a cheque for the full fee.
-We take applications up until 7th September, 2015.
+For VAP (A/C) and non-credit courses, please complete the appropriate application form attached to this brochure and send it to CEAD (NCAD, 100 Thomas Street, Dublin 8), together with a payment for the full fee.
+An application cannot be processed unless a payment and an application form are submitted.

+We take applications up until 9th September, 2016.
 Thereafter check the college website to see what courses still have places available.
 Applicants wishing to apply for two separate courses must complete two separate application forms and submit two separate cheques.
 All applicants must be aged over 16 years.